Off-Campus Housing

 • Interested in attending a webinar?
 Join us every first Wednesday of the month, 12pm - 1pm.
 Register here.

-• Wednesday, November 20, 12pm - 1pm: Join Off Campus Engagement & the International Center on a conversation about Off Campus Housing for International Students.
+• Wednesday, December 11, 12pm - 1pm: Join Off Campus Engagement for a conversation about Subletting.
 Register here.

 Click here to watch our October 2024 webinar!